pengelana/VTL/README.md

 ## 0. Prerequisite

-1. Kartu Tanda Penduduk (KTP) -- Indonesian Identity Card
+1. Kartu Tanda Penduduk (KTP) -- Indonesian Identity Card.
-2. Indonesian Passport
+2. Indonesian Passport.
-3. Fully Vaccinated in Singapore with (2x doses of Pfizer-BioNTec/Moderna, or 3x doses of Sinovac)
+3. Fully Vaccinated in Singapore with (2x doses of Pfizer-BioNTec/Moderna, or 3x doses of Sinovac).
 4. Vaccination Certificate from https://www.notarise.gov.sg/
 5. Email address for Vaccination registration in Indonesia.